Our Corporate PR Services

 We have positioned and built some of the most important corporate brands in the UK.
 Prohibition makes use of public relations and public affairs to shift perceptions and bring about change.
 We have significant experience in influencing MPs and leaders within the government, delivering a campaign grid No. 10 template that has resulted in changes in perceptions of policy, and helping you participate in meaningful social discourse on some of the most critical issues of the day.
 We help our clients manage their interpersonal relations, liaise constructively in policy discussions and create productive relationships among the public.

 Many people use public relations and media relations terminology interchangeably but doing so is wrong.
 Media relationships apply to the partnership between a company or organisation and reporters, whereas the relationship with the general public stretches beyond the news.
 At Prohibition, we are proud to deliver high-level, strategic media relations campaigns as part of our PR services for a wide range of clients.
 In short, if you have news to announce in your brand or company, we are the right team to deliver it.
-Our passionate PR team is experienced in creating creative regional, national, and international media relations campaigns across a variety of media types including print, radio, television, and social media, and delivering it to our extensive contact list with vigour and zeal.
+Our passionate PR team is experienced in creating creative regional, national, and international media relations campaigns across a variety of media types including print using the best flyer templates, radio, television, and social media, and delivering it to our extensive contact list with vigour and zeal.

 Creating media-influencer relationships is another marketing strategy you may consider for your company.
 We will build and maintain influencer relationships which will give you more leverage in your marketing efforts.
 Partnerships with influencers within the culture of your brand can be the impetus the consumer needs to make a decision, such as purchasing your goods or subscribing to your services.
 Often, influencer partnerships help build reputation and exposure for your brand.
 A strategy of poorly managed relations with influencers could weaken your overall campaign.
 The influencer you are working with must be excited to work with your company.
 We’ve developed flexible processes at Prohibition PR that allow us to work effectively with influencers.